 What is “Secondary Victimisation of Rape Victims”

-The feminist theory called “Secondary Victimization of Rape Victims” states, it is not only that only 1% (some say 20%) women report cases of sexual assault against them (Note the statistical discrepancy here.
+The feminist theory called “Secondary Victimization of Rape Victims” states, in simple terms, it is not that only 1% (some say 20%) women report cases of sexual assault against them (note the statistical discrepancy here.
 Any lies can’t be corroborated by them for long.
 I wonder where do they get such statistics unless they themselves are involved); when they do report such cases, they don’t get justice at multiple levels.

 Feminist Intention in Section 375 movie

 Now that you understand the complex feminist theory of ‘Secondary Victimization of Rape Victims’ because you are shown this elaborately in a movie, you are bound to demand a relaxed process for these rape victims and feminists win the next battle there.

 Feminists have already changed the laws, moved the rape section to such an extent that now the accused need to prove that he didn’t commit the act of rape (whereas in other criminal cases it is the prosecution or the victim need to prove that the crime happened).
 There are many procedures related to the rape trial that has already been modified and now feminists want to relax a lot of other parameters so that a woman’s statement given once becomes of supreme importance.
 The implications of these changes can be far-fetched, especially when you know that the 75% of rape cases that turn to be false are because many of those victims admit in the court that they were not raped or they just wanted to take revenge.
 This is not because patriarchal police officers are tampering with evidence as the movie Section 375 wanted to show.